Compensating for something with all those tanks?

 Far too many times, I have seen divers come out from a dive and not have a clue how much air they have left.
 They rely too much on the guide to ask when they have x amount of bar so they can turn around or start the safety stop.
 But during the rest of the dive, the diver doesn’t check their air unless prompted.
 The new PADI Open Water course has been modified and they now focus a lot on making the new diver more independent and in control of their own gas.
 In most of the training dives, one skill is to know your air within 20bar when your instructor asks you, but you aren’t allowed to check first.
 The theory is that you should know how much air you have at any given time.

 You do need to end the dive at this point, as if you carry on the dive and in the unlikely event that your buddy runs out of air, you’re up the proverbial creek without a paddle.
 If your buddy is too far away, you can always make a controlled emergency ascent (aka CESA) which you would have learnt how to do in your PADI Open Water course.
 Worst case scenario, you could remove your weight system, thus resulting in a rapid, uncontrolled ascent.
 You ascended too quickly which could be a decompression issue however at least you’re at the surface with all the air.

 Check your air gauge on the dive frequently!
 I liken it to a petrol gauge on your car, and how many times have you run out of petrol?!
 You generally start the dive with 200bar and the needle steadily decreases until it hits 50bar where it will go into the red/orange zone.
 This, similar to the warning light on your dashboard when you’re low on petrol – simply means that you need to start your ascent, like you would need to drive to the nearest petrol station.

 Firstly, there’s no need to feel bad – we’ve all been there.
 But what is going on with the other divers?
 Stealing your octopus?
 Do they have a 007-like spare air tucked away?
 Your personal dive length depends on a few things:

-How much you breathe generally.
+1. How much you breathe generally

 You can calculate this based off your Surface Air Consumption rate, or SAC rate.
 It’s fairly simple to calculate once you have the required information: If you have a computer it will tell you the average depth you’ve been at.
 You need this, plus the total dive time and the exact amount of gas you used.
 Or, you can use a portion of the dive; for example dive at 10m for 10minutes and know you gas at the beginning of the 10minutes and at the end.